knopfjt/hb854-website/_book/part-3-12.md

 ### Finding 1: Virginia is growing, but that growth may be slowing. {.unlisted .unnumbered}

-#### The number of new Virginians added per year has been getting smaller, although last year’s Census count may buck the trend. {.unlisted .unnumbered}
+##### The number of new Virginians added per year has been getting smaller, although last year’s Census count may buck the trend. {.unlisted .unnumbered .toc-ignore}

 <div class="figure">
 <iframe src="https://public.tableau.com/views/HB854-Demographics-PopulationEstimates2020/pop_db?:showVizHome=no&amp;:embed=true" width="100%" height="500px" data-external="1"></iframe>